Chuck Jordan (game designer): Career

 Chuck Jordan began his career at LucasArts as a programmer and co-writer of The Curse of Monkey Island in 1997.
 After working on Grim Fandango as a script programmer, he left the company.

-He later joined Infinite Machine, a start-up company founded by LucasArts alumni, where he worked on the initial design of their games, including the cancelled Sam & Max Plunge Through Space.
+Later he joined Infinite Machine, a start-up company founded by LucasArts alumni.
+At Infinite Machine, he worked on the initial design of games including the cancelled Sam & Max Plunge Through Space.

 After Infinite Machine closed, he joined Telltale Games as a writer and designer in 2007.
 While at Telltale, he co-wrote several episodes for their adventure game seasons.
 In 2008, he was the lead writer and co-designer of Sam & Max Beyond Time & Space.
 He also wrote and co-directed the first episode of that season, Penal Zone, and wrote and designed the finale The City That Dares Not Sleep.
 He finished his tenure at Telltale Games as season lead designer of Sam & Max: The Devil's Playhouse in 2010.
-He also wrote Puzzle Agent 2.
-That game came out in 2011, the year following his departure from Telltale.
+Jordan also wrote Puzzle Agent 2.
+Puzzle Agent 2 released in 2011, one year after his departure from Telltale.